AdolfoPastelin/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard App Interactive Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+An official interactive course on Next.js, provided by Vercel, focusing on the development of a full stack web application.

+### Example User to log in

+User: user@nextmail.com

+Password: 123456

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.